 - Net promoter score removes passives from the equation: Since NPS is based on promoters and detractors, passives are simply not included in the final number.
-However, it’s important to understand why customers who are “on the fence” feel this way and what can be done to fix their issues to deliver truly best-in class customer experience.
+However, it’s important to understand why customers who are “on the fence” feel this way and what can be done to fix their issues to deliver a truly best-in-class customer experience.

 How would you rate your overall satisfaction with the [product/good/service] you just received?

 - Very satisfied